Sophiaaa-Y/student-effort-analysis/README.md

-# Starter folder
+# Exploring the Drivers of Academic Effort: A Bayesian Analysis of Email-Based Interventions and Behavioral Changes

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This GitHub Repository contains all files used to generate the paper Exploring the Exploring the Drivers of Academic Effort: A Bayesian Analysis of Email-Based Interventions and Behavioral Changes.
+The study analyzes how changes in emotional states, perceived cognitive competence, difficulty perception, intrinsic interest, and email intervention types influence changes in student effort following an email-based intervention.
+The results reveal that increased emotional engagement, intrinsic interest, and receiving more engaging ("Interesting") emails positively impact student effort, while higher difficulty perception is associated with reduced effort.
+The repository provides a comprehensive framework for data analysis, modeling, and reporting using Bayesian statistical methods, and the data is obtained from [Nudge Data Repository](https://github.com/ntaback/nudgedata).

 ## File Structure

 The repo is structured as:

+-   `data/00-simulated_data` Contains simulated datasets created for testing.
--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/01-raw_data` contains the raw data as obtained from the [Nudge Data Repository](https://github.com/ntaback/nudgedata).
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/02-analysis_data` contains the cleaned data used in this analysis.
--   `model` contains fitted models.
+-   `models` contains fitted Bayesian Multiple Linear Regression model.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other/datasheet` Contains a detailed datasheet for the datasets used, outlining key metadata, provenance, preprocessing steps, and other relevant documentation to ensure transparency and reproducibility.
+-   `other/literature` contains copies of references used in the analysis.
+-   `other/llm_usage` contains the entire chat history with ChatGPT-4o.
+-   `other/sketches` contains sketches of the data and Bayesian model, and visualizations that used in this study.
--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `paper` contains a PDF version of the final paper, the Quarto file used to create the PDF, and a file containing the references for the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains R scripts for data simulation, downloading, cleaning, testing, EDA, and modeling.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Some aspects of this project are generated with help from ChatGPT-4o such as code, visualizations, and paragraphs.
+The entire chat history is available in `other/llm/usage.txt`.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist